madhank93/learn-k8s-ckad/README.md

 <details>

   <summary> 88.
-Why do we need to persist data in k8s ? </summary>
+Why do we need to store data in k8s ? </summary>

   <p>

-Data/files in a container are ephemeral (lasts only for a short period of time), once the container crashes or removed, data (ex: mysql data or logs of the server) inside the container will lost.
-To avoid such scenario, data must be persisted.
+Data/files in a containers/pods are ephemeral (lasts only for a short period of time), once the container crashes or removed, data (ex: mysql data or logs of the server) inside the container will lost.
+To avoid such scenario, data must be stored.

   </p>